Blake-De/smiles-vae/README.md

 ### Model Performance

-The model generally preformace well near the defualts.
+The model generally performs well using parameters close to the defaults.
 These are results from epoch 10 by evaluating the model on 1,000 samples from the latent space.
 This model was ceated with command:

 ```bash